-- In the audit reviewed, the firm did not communicate to the issuer's audit committee all of the significant risks identified through its risk assessment procedures.
-In this instance, the firm was non-compliant with AS 1301, Communications with Audit Committees. - In the audit reviewed, the firm did not provide a copy of the management representation letter to the issuer's audit committee.
-In this instance, the firm was non-compliant with AS 1301, Communications with Audit Committees, and AS 2805, Management Representations. - In the audit reviewed, the engagement team performed procedures to determine whether or not matters were critical audit matters but did not include in those procedures certain matters that were communicated to the issuer's audit committee and that related to accounts or disclosures that were material to the financial statements.
+- In the audit reviewed, the firm did not make certain required communications to the issuer's audit committee related to (1) all of the significant risks identified through its risk assessment procedures, and (2) the name, location, and planned responsibilities of an other accounting firm that performed audit procedures in the audit.
+In these instances, the firm was non-compliant with AS 1301, Communications with Audit Committees. - In the audit reviewed, the engagement team performed procedures to determine whether or not matters were critical audit matters but did not include in those procedures certain matters that were communicated to the issuer's audit committee and that related to accounts or disclosures that were material to the financial statements.
 In this instance, the firm was noncompliant with AS 3101, The Auditor's Report on an Audit of Financial Statements When the Auditor Expresses an Unqualified Opinion.
 This instance of non-compliance does not necessarily mean that other critical audit matters should have been communicated in the auditor's report. - In the audit reviewed, the firm's communication of a critical audit matter in the audit report included language that was inconsistent with information in the firm's audit documentation.
-In
+In this instance, the firm was non-compliant with AS 3101, The Auditor's Report on an Audit of Financial Statements When the Auditor Expresses an Unqualified Opinion.